googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigquery/README.md

 Quickstart
 ----------
-[//]: # ({x-version-update-start:google-cloud-bigquery:released})
-If you are using Maven, add this to your pom.xml file
+If you are using Maven with a BOM, add this to your pom.xml file.
 ```xml
 <dependencyManagement>
     <dependencies>